Prince George’s seeks to better support victims of strangulation and domestic violence

-The system, which took two years to develop, aims to ensure everyone, from 911 operators to exam nurses, is asking the right questions about strangulation and collecting crucial evidence that officials believe could save lives.
+The system, which took two years to develop, aims to ensure that everyone, from 911 operators to exam nurses, is asking the right questions about strangulation and collecting crucial evidence that officials believe could save lives.

 “This is really a dangerous form of domestic violence, and we’re calling it out for what it is,” Braveboy (D) said at a news conference.